MicrosoftDocs/power-platform/power-platform/admin/add-storage.md

 ## Preliminary steps

-1. You must be a **Microsoft 365 Global** or **Billing admin** to do the tasks in this article.
-For more information, see [About admin roles](/microsoft-365/admin/add-users/about-admin-roles?view=o365-worldwide).
+1. You must be billing admin to complete the tasks in this article.
+Learn more in [About admin roles](/microsoft-365/admin/add-users/about-admin-roles?view=o365-worldwide).
-2. Determine your [current capacity storage usage](capacity-storage.md#verifying-your-microsoft-dataverse-capacity-based-storage-model) to make sure you know how much additional storage capacity is needed.
+2. Determine your [current capacity storage usage](capacity-storage.md#verifying-your-microsoft-dataverse-capacity-based-storage-model) to make sure you know how much more storage capacity is needed.
 Non-admins can also [view self-service storage capacity](view-self-service-capacity.md).

 ## Purchase Dataverse Capacity add-on